alowhit/PankuConsole/README.md

 ### 🛠️🔧 Data Controller

 - [x] Make LineEdit as multi-line editor
+- [x] Fixed Enum Error when Enum has custom Integer
 - [ ] Make Array's content can be read and edit
 - [ ] and more... ?